jrc-16/learning-knockoutjs/readme.md

 ```

 ## TODO
-[ ] I think i can get $.get('/mail') into a generic method so can be used by other methods
+[ ] write up the code added to make each selected email row a hightlighted colour

 ## Resources